Find accessible object; evaluate properties

 4

-value must match exactly or may contain wildcard characters.
+value is full or with wildcard characters.

 • String "*" matches objects without value.